Governance structure occupies a prime position in rulership. How functions and responsibilities are distributed is a game maker or game breaker.

 The breadth of governance structure is becoming overwhelming.
 Here’s a list of some of the heteroclitic issues just about all governments worldwide have to face.
 Change, Cities, Class, Crime, Culture, Development, Deviance, Demography, Education, Economy, Environment, Family, Gender, Health, Industry, Internet, Knowledge, Law, Literature, Medicine, Military, Mobility, Movements, Networks, Organizations, Politics, Race and ethnicity, Religion, Rural, Science, Social psychology, Stratification, Technology

 Some of these are issues were considered minor just a few short years ago, Now, they’re coming to a head.
-Deviance, gender, internet, networks, social psychology, stratification and maybe even technology at it increasingly impacts our lives.
+Deviance, gender, internet, networks, social psychology, stratification, and maybe even technology as it increasingly impacts our lives.

 Breadth has increased: There are more issues affecting more and more people.
 All these pieces are complementary components, parts of the whole.
 They are parts of the peace and prosperity puzzle that face governance structure on a national and international level with an unprecedented challenge.